tm1981/pc-lock/README.md

     "enabled": true,
     "start": "22:00",
     "end": "07:00"
+  },
+  "api": {
+    "enabled": true,
+    "host": "127.0.0.1",
+    "port": 8765
   }
 }
 ```

 - Time format is 24-hour `HH:MM` local time.
 - If `start` time is later than `end`, the lock window is considered overnight (e.g., 22:00–07:00 spans midnight).
+- API is disabled by default; enable to start a local REST server on launch (UI or console).

 ## Build an .exe (optional)